suffolklibraries/lgc/content/collections/events/its-not-over-yet.md

     content:
       -
         type: text
-        text: 'The gallery aims to champion contemporary art in Lowestoft and engage and enrich the community through the promotion and delivery of a high quality contemporary art programme of diverse and inclusive exhibitions, screenings and talks by and with local, national and internationally recognised and renowned artists. '
+        text: '303 Projects aims to champion contemporary art in Lowestoft and engage and enrich the community through the promotion and delivery of a high quality contemporary art programme of diverse and inclusive exhibitions, screenings and talks by and with local, national and internationally recognised and renowned artists. '
   -
     type: paragraph
     content: